Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 +----------------------------------------------------------+-------------------------------------------------+
 |                                                          |                                                 |
 +----------------------------------------------------------+-------------------------------------------------+

-The ``proxy`` smart contract is the entry point for all your interactions with the protocol.
-It holds the CCD funds and logs events.

 You have now read all information necessary to begin interacting with the protocol on testnet.
 To continue with the tutorial click :ref:`here<wCCD-interacting>`.